rdp-studio/breadbot/index.md

 ## Overview

-Breadbot is a new chatterbot framwork at experimental stage which is aimed to simplify the development of chatterbot.
+Breadbot is a new chatbot framwork at experimental stage.

 * Open source code & huge amount of corpus
 * Wiki based corpus, easy to read & write